Alluxio/alluxio/docs/Setup-UFS.md

 three example sections: local Swift based on Keystone authentication model, local Swift based on temp authentication model, and SoftLayer public object store.
 The general structure of the parameters are `fs.swift.service.<PROFILE>.<PARAMETER>` where `<PROFILE>` is any name that will be later used as a part of the Swift URL.
-For example, if `<PROFILE>` is “swift1” than Swift URL would be
+For example, if `<PROFILE>` is “swift1” then the Swift URL would be

     swift://<SWIFT CONTAINER>.swift1/